 Is there any other info I need to be able to identify and locate the correct pressure switch, or to see if an aftermarket switch will fit and work properly for this compressor?

-Assuming that your pressure switch is used solely for turning on your air compressor motor when the tank pressure drops to cut in, and shutting it off again when the tank pressure reaches cut out, and you get one with similar cut in/cut out pressure (or is adjustable) settings, has the same voltage handling capability, actually fits on your compressor, and operates the unloader valve correctly, then any non-OEM or OEM brand that meets those specs will do.
+Assuming that your pressure switch is used solely for turning on your air compressor motor when the tank pressure drops to cut-in and shutting it off again when the tank pressure reaches cut-out, and you get one with similar cut in/cut out pressure (or is adjustable) settings, has the same voltage handling capability, actually fits on your compressor, and operates the unloader valve correctly, then any non-OEM or OEM brand that meets those specs will do.

 I was not able to identify the pressure switch you have from the information provided.

-There is a page about how to buy a new pressure switch on this site, and using that page, you might enough guidance to acquire a new one.
+There is a page about how to buy a new pressure switch on this site, and using that page, you might have enough guidance to acquire a new one.